Annual Salary

 You can get into this job through:

-You could take a college course like a Level 2 Certificate in Aviation Operations which will give you some of the skills and knowledge required for this role.
+You could take a college course in customer service or aviation operations, which will give you some of the skills and knowledge needed for this role.

 You'll usually need: